tsackton/taelgar/Gazetteer/Central Lowlands Region/Dunmar/Eastern Dunmar/Red Mesa.md

 ---
 headerVersion: 2023.11.20
+displayDefaults: {partOf: "<article> <typeof> in <loc:2>"}
-tags: [place, status/unknown]
+tags: [place]
-displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
-campaignInfo: []
 name: Red Mesa
-typeOf: mesa
+typeOf: holy site
 partOf: Eastern Dunmar
 ---
 # The Red Mesa
 >[!info]+ Information
-> A mesa in [[Eastern Dunmar]], [[Dunmar]], the [[Central Lowlands Region]]
+> A holy site in [[Eastern Dunmar]], [[Dunmar]]

-A large, flat topped mesa of red stone, and the most notable landmark of [[Karawa]], rising six hundred feet or more above the town and the oasis it is built around.
+The Red Mesa is a large, flat topped mesa of red stone, that rises six hundred feet or more above desert, marked by ochre rock formations that seem almost to pulse with inner life.

-The mesa itself is quite old, dating almost to [[The Founding of Dunmar]], for it represents the goddess [[Shakun]], and is in some sense her representation on earth.

-There has always been a holy spring here, a place that people said could show you glimpses of dreams and faraway visions of possible futures, guarded and protected by a small Mystery Cult dedicated to [[Shakun]].
+According to the [[Shakun mystai]], the mesa has been at this location since the early days of [[Dunmar]].
+They claim that the mesa is the physical representation of [[Shakun]] herself, the mark of her presence on Taelgar.
+%%^Campaign:DuFr%%
+%% these notes were learned by party in Dunmar campaign, but aren't common knowledge, not sure how to represent this in Taelgarverse%%
+The mesa itself is alive, as long as the [[Heart of Shakun]] remains within it, at the sacred site in the center of the Temple of Shakun.
+The rock grows, and the Shakun mystai harvest the living rock to produce healing powders and ointments.
+The living energy of the mesa, again in combination with the Heart of Shakun, also provides the mystical energy that allows [[Shakun's Protection]] to exist.
+%%^End%%